stijn-dejongh/lovecraft_public_domain/manuscript/call_of_cthulhu.md

 fragments of nocturnal imagery whose burden was always some terrible Cyclopean vista of dark and dripping stone, with a subterrene voice or intelligence shouting monotonously in enigmatical sense-impacts uninscribable save as gibberish.
-The two sounds most frequently repeated are those rendered by the letters  "  Cthulhu   " and  "  R'lyeh   ".
+The two sounds most frequently repeated are those rendered by the letters" Cthulhu "and  "  R'lyeh   ".

 On March 23d, the manuscript continued, Wilcox failed to appear; and inquiries at his quarters revealed that he had been stricken with an obscure sort of fever and taken to